 “I’ve never been any good at thinking about myself - I always need to be ‘looking after’ someone else.
 First my children, then my nan, then my mum and dad, then my grandkids.
 This is why I’m mentally flapping that there’s no contact, no-one to do anything for.”

 The good news?
 This is probably the best time in history to find ourselves isolated.
 We can arrange for deliveries of food and other essentials through online supermarkets - if relevant, you can register yourself as vulnerable here - and we can keep in touch in myriad ways.
 Apart from the obvious - calling and texting - there are so many ways social media can be used to bring families together.
-Many gransnetters have already set up family Whatsapp groups and used video calling through apps like Facebook Messenger and Zoom.
+Many gransnetters recommend the folliowing:

 Get helpful grandparenting advice straight to your inbox...

 Whether it's reading books, telling stories, sharing jokes, watching TV 'together' at the same time, there are lots of things you can do to help stave off boredom while we are all stuck inside.
 Some great ideas from our users include: